 Our attorneys can examine your policy to determine your coverage and any payment(s) the company is required to make.
 The attorneys in our Orlando office may also conduct a thorough investigation into previous and current home inspections, audits and other documentation on your home, which can be helpful in settling your claim dispute.
 We understand that dealing with an insurance company can be difficult.
 These companies have made the process of filing and collecting on insurance claims a daunting task, with the hopes that most policyholders will abandon their claims, especially after being denied compensation.
 We aim to simplify the process of disputing insurance claims to help ensure homeowners receive the full amount available under their policies.

 Determining whether the damage incurred is covered by the homeowner’s insurance contract is one of the most common issues presented by insurance claim disputes.
 Typically, homeowner’s insurance covers property damage (including resident premises, unattached structures, and personal property) as a result of unexpected events such as fire, wind, hail, vandalism, and theft; however, coverage will be determined by the policyholder’s specific insurance package.
 There are five standard residential insurance packages, each covering different types of damage.
 It is important to note that flood insurance is not included in homeowner’s insurance and must be purchased separately.

-If your claim has been denied, it is important to remember that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
+If your claim has been denied, the first thing to know is that insurance companies are for-profit businesses; it is in their best interest to avoid paying claims.
 If a home has been damaged, the insurance company may offer a low-ball settlement or deny the claim altogether to avoid depleting their cash reserves.
 To avoid paying claims, the insurance company may try to categorize the damage as exceeding the scope of the policy.
 They may blame the damage on factors other than those covered in the policy, or offer a low-ball settlement should they determine it is a valid, unavoidable claim.